pedroalmir/cloud_study/README.md

 1. wget https://raw.githubusercontent.com/pedroalmir/cloud_study/master/docker/ssn-config-script.sh
 2. \. ssn-config-script.sh

 The script will create the necessary folder structure, download the application code, then build the images using the docker files and, finally, start the services as defined by the docker-compose file.
-To stop them, run the command: $ docker-compose down.
+To stop them, use the command: $ docker-compose down or $ docker-compose stop.
 The image below shows the services running with the command $ docker ps.

 ![running-services.png](https://raw.githubusercontent.com/pedroalmir/cloud_study/master/docker/running-services.png)